Crown, Minnesota: History

-Crown was founded in the late 19th century by primarily German immigrants and was a farming community.
-Among the first residents in the area were families with the surnames of Grams, Whittlef (also spelled Wittlief and Wittlef), Stockel, Lemke, Hartfiel, and Hass.
+Crown was founded in the late 19th century by primarily German immigrants as a farming community.
+Among the first residents in the area were families with the surnames of Grams, Whittlef (also spelled Wittlief and Wittlef), Stoeckel, Lemke, Hartfiel, and Hass.
+Frederick Wilhelm Grams (December 4, 1859 - May 5, 1918) was born in Friedentau, Germany.
+He immigrated to the USA and was one of the founders of Crown, Minnesota.

 Crown had a creamery, three stores with bars, a blacksmith shop, a garage repair shop, and a German Lutheran Church and a Lutheran School.

-The Lemke family owned the remaining community store from 1905 to 2005, when it was sold and renamed "Crown Gas and Goodies".
+The Lemke family owned the community store from 1905 to 2005, when it was sold and renamed "Crown Gas and Goodies".

 In 2008, a fire destroyed the County Line Bar and Grill, formerly Hierlinger’s general store, and the Farmers Cooperative Mercantile Company of West Stanford it reopened January 2013 at the same location.
-Crown largely consists of the store, County Line Bar, and Zion Lutheran Church and School one mile north of Crown.
+Crown now largely consists of the store, a bar, and Zion Lutheran Church and School one mile north of Crown.

-Frederick Wilhelm Grams (December 4, 1859 - May 5, 1918) was born in Friedentau, Germany.
-He was immigrated to the USA and was one of the founders of Crown, Minnesota.
-He was the son of Johann Samuel Grams and Anna "Jean" Redman, husband of Anna Margaret (Stockel) Grams, and father of Emma Louise Whittlef, Henry Bernhart Grams, and Harry Karl Grams.
-His brother was Pauline Grams.
-Frederick was a farmer and is buried in Crown.
-Anna Margaret (Stockel) Grams (February 18, 1863 - July 20, 1926) was born in Hanover, Niedersachsen, Germany.
-She is the daughter of Herman Stoeckel and Anna Margaret Elizabeth (Hoelscher) Stoeckel and sister of Louise Kathryn Bartz.

-Esther Elsie (Warner) Whittlef (1915-2001) was a teacher at the original school in Crown and later taught elementary school in Anoka and Isanti schools.
-Esther was born in Anoka County to Herman and Marie (Bahr) Warner.
-She was baptized and confirmed at Zion Lutheran Church of Crown.
-Esther married farmer Clarence Otto Whittlef (1907-1958) in 1936.
-Clarence was born to Heinnich (Henry) Albert Whittlef (1882-1961) and Emma Louise (Grams) Whittlef in Spencer Brook Township, Isanti County, Minnesota.
-Another child, Donald, lived from 1917-1918.
-Emma died from myocarditis and complications from childbirth at the age of 37.

-Esther and Clarence Whittlef had had three sons, Duane, Lowell, and Lynn, and a daughter Janet.
-Their oldest son, Duane Clarence Whittlef (1937-2017), became a pastor and evangelist.
-He traveled to Belarus, Canada, England, Estonia, Germany, Haiti, Israel, Italy, Latvia, Lithuania, Mexico, the Netherlands, Poland, the Russian Federation, and Ukraine to share his faith.